ldirer/assert_test_runner/readme.md

       expected - 1=24

 You can also try it with your own file(s) containing `test_*` functions at top-level.
-It will probably break though since I tested it in a limited number of cases ;).
+It will probably break though, I only tested it on a small number of cases!